marcosscriven/galeforce/README.md

 ```
 ## Updates

 You will only need to setup GaleForce with the recovery image once.
-Whenever an official Google automatic update is applied, Galeforce will ensure it sets itself up in the new install.
+Whenever an official Google automatic update is applied, GaleForce will ensure it sets itself up in the new install.
 There is a separate ```galeforce.tar.gz``` artifact in the releases section that enables you to update just GaleForce itself - it's planned to also make this automatic.

 ## Why not just build Chromium OS from source